Technical Standards And Reasonable Accommodation

 Communication

-A student must possess the psychological ability required for the full utilization of their intellectual abilities, for the exercise of good judgment, for the prompt completion of all responsibilities inherent to diagnosis and care of patients, and for the development of mature, sensitive, and effective relationships with patients.
+Student must possess the psychological ability required for the full utilization of their intellectual abilities, for the exercise of good judgment, for the completion of all responsibilities inherent to diagnosis and care of patients, and for the development of mature, sensitive, and effective relationships with patients, colleagues and other health care providers.
 Students must be able to tolerate physically and mentally taxing workloads and function effectively under stress.
-They must be able to adapt to a changing environment, display flexibility, and function in the face of uncertainties inherent in the clinical problems of patients.
-Students must demonstrate ethical behavior both in the classroom and during clinical experiences.
+They must be able to adapt to a changing environment, display flexibility and function in the face of uncertainties inherent in clinical practice.

 Reasonable Accommodation